Communication with Bluetooth Low-Energy Devices on Linux

 Bluetooth generic attribute profile

 Characteristic: a data value transferred between client and server.
+Consists of multiple attributes containing the actual value, as well as configuration options and meta data.

 Service: a collection of related characteristics, which operate together, e.g. the sensor value and configuration parameters.